-High-density lipoproteins also termed as ‘good fats,’ are very good at satisfying your hunger.
-These fats are also a good option in curbing appetite and lowering the cholesterol levels in the body.
+High-density lipoproteins also termed ‘good fats,’ are very good at satisfying your hunger.
+These fats are also a good option for curbing appetite and lowering cholesterol levels in the body.

 Tip 5: Probiotic Foods Are a Great Option with PCOS